“Stone Cold” Steve Austin

 – One time WCW United States Tag Team Champion with Big Josh

-Feuded with The Outsiders, The Steiners, The Nasty Boys and Public Enemies.
-Was a major player in the WCW/nWo feud.
-Booker won the WCW Television title as an active member of the Harlem Heat tag team.
-Feuded in 2000, and reformed in 2015 for a final title win.
+Harlem Heat is widely regarded as one of the best tag teams ever, in any company of any era.
+They feuded with The Outsiders, The Steiners, The Nasty Boys and Public Enemies during their prime.
+They were a major player in the WCW/nWo feud, which saw Booker spin off and win the WCW Television title as an active member of the Harlem Heat tag team.
+They then feuded in 2000, and reformed in 2015 for a final title win.

-One of the most popular tag teams of all time.
-Powered inspiration from the Mad Max franchise.
-One of the only tag teams to have wrestled in WWE, WCW, AJPW, NJPW, ECW, and Impact Wrestling.
+One of the most popular tag teams of all time, the team became the inspiration for the ‘Road Warrior Pop’.
+Their gimmick was inspired by the Mad Max franchise., thus ingraining them in pop culture lore.
+They’re also one of the only tag teams to have wrestled in WWE, WCW, AJPW, NJPW, ECW, and Impact Wrestling.

-Part of the legendary announce teams for both the WWE and WCW.
-A staple with Gorilla Monsoon in the late 80’s for the WWE, and then again with Tony Schiavone and Larry Zbyszko for the 90’s with WCW.
-Managed most of the major heels of the 1980’s, including Andre the Giant, Ric Flair, Curt Hennig and others.
-Lead the rallying cry against Hulk Hogan on television for most of Hogan’s career.
+He’s most famous fr being part of the legendary announce teams for both the WWE and WCW.
+He was also a staple with Gorilla Monsoon in the late 80’s for the WWE, and then again with Tony Schiavone and Larry Zbyszko for the 90’s with WCW.
+He’s also known as a great manager, having worked with some of the the most major heels of the 1980’s, including Andre the Giant, Ric Flair, Curt Hennig and others.
+He even lead the rallying cry against Hulk Hogan on television for most of Hogan’s career.

-Former owner of Extreme Championship Wrestling.
-Stints as a writer, announcer, booker and even as head talent developer.
-Brought the manager back to the prominence, decreeing himself an “advocate” for Brock Lesnar.
-Considered by many to be one of the best mic workers of all time.
+He’s the former owner of Extreme Championship Wrestling, and had stints as a writer, announcer, booker and even as head talent developer.
+He brought the manager back to the prominence, decreeing himself an “advocate” for Brock Lesnar.
+He’s considered by many to be one of the best mic workers of all time.